Resolving diffusion signatures in distant pulsar halos with current and future experiments: Conclusion

 A clear complementarity between CTA and LHAASO-KM2A is presented.
 For relatively nearby halos with large angular extensions, LHAASO-KM2A benefits from higher photon statistics enabled by its large effective area and continuous operation.
 For more distant halos with smaller apparent sizes, CTA achieves superior discrimination owing to its much better angular resolution.
 In addition, improving angular resolution can significantly enhance the ability to identify distant pulsar halos for LHAASO-KM2A, such as LHAASO J0249$+$6022, HESS J1831$-$098, and the candidate halo around PSR J0359$+$5414.
 For CTA, by adopting longer observation times, it could in principle resolve the diffusion signatures of all candidate pulsar halos within $5$~kpc, including LHAASO J0621$+$3755.

 The discussion in this work is based on the ideal scenario where the object is an isolated source.
 If the target is contaminated by other nearby $\gamma$-ray sources, morphological discrimination could be more challenging.
-Furthermore, identifying diffusion signatures is a necessary but insufficient condition for confirming a pulsar halo; in practice, multi-wavelength observations are also required to determine whether a pulsar halo provides the most plausible interpretation.
+Furthermore, identifying diffusion signatures is a necessary but insufficient condition for confirming a pulsar halo.
+Other possible criteria for confirming $\gamma$-ray pulsar halos include the offset between the halo and the pulsar, the relationship between the energy required for the halo and the pulsar spin-down power, the relative sizes of the $\gamma$-ray halo and the corresponding X-ray PWN \cite{Fang:2022fof}, and a comparison between the electron energy density required to explain the halo and the typical energy density of the ISM \cite{Giacinti:2019nbu}.
+In practice, multi-wavelength observations are also required to determine whether a pulsar halo provides the most plausible interpretation.